Open late Thurs.-Sat.

 * Click here for rating key

-Ten Asian Bistro & Sushi Bar Restaurant Review: Even though the adjacent club has been renovated yet again and renamed Ten Nightclub, Ten Asian Bistro is still a hip place to hang out, especially at the affordable happy hour.
-A neon-backlit Buddha presides over this sleek, Far Eastern-inspired spot.
-The setting is striking, the sushi creations elaborate and the presentation impressive, but we're left wondering if there's any substance to back up the style.
+Ten Asian Bistro & Sushi Bar Restaurant Review: Located a runway away from John Wayne airport, this sleek, Far Eastern-inspired spot is a hip place to hang out, especially at the affordable happy hour.
+Its striking setting is highlighted by a neon-backlit Buddha that coolly presides over the shenanigans.
 The flowery Cal-Asian fare is definitely secondary to the scene.
 The martini menu, which features drinks like the sour patch (Pucker liqueur and Belvedere vodka with a lip-smacking sugar rim) and the raspberry lemon drop, is outdated.
-Yet, it's still much more interesting than the dinner menu, which offers all the usual basic Asian dishes, as well as items any sushi lover has seen a hundred times before: California rolls, seared albacore, seafood salad and so on.
-This bodes well for the bar scene, but not for any gourmet aspirations.
-Oddly enough, the local airport district business crowd hangs out here for lunch, noshing on sushi or more American favorites like teriyaki chicken or Kobe-style beef sliders.
+Yet, it's still much more interesting than the dinner menu, which offers all the usual basic Asian dishes as well as items any sushi lover has seen a hundred times before: California rolls, seared albacore, seafood salad and so on.
+The sushi creations are elaborate and the presentation impressive, but they manage to still be pretty straightforward from a flavor perspective.
+This bodes well for the bar milieu, but not for any gourmet aspirations.
+Oddly enough, the local airport district business crowd congregates here for lunch, noshing on sushi or more American favorites like teriyaki chicken or Kobe-style beef sliders.